auth0/docs/articles/api/management/v2/tokens.md

 You cannot change the default validity period, which is set to 24 hours.
 However, if you get a token manually from [the API Explorer tab of your Auth0 Management API](${manage_url}/#/apis/management/explorer) you can change the expiration time for the specific token.
 Note though, that your applications should use short-lived tokens to minimize security risks.

 __Can I refresh my token?__</br>
-You cannot renew a Management APIv2 token.
+You cannot renew a Management API token.
 A [new token](#2-get-the-token) should be created when the old one expires.

 __My token was compromised!
 Can I revoke it?__</br>
-You cannot directly revoke a Management APIv2 token, thus we recommend a short validity period.
+You cannot directly revoke a Management API token, thus we recommend a short validity period.
 Note that deleting the application grant will prevent *new tokens* from being issued to the application.
-You can do this either by [using our API](/api/management/v2#!/Client_Grants/delete_client_grants_by_id), or manually [deauthorize the APIv2 application using the dashboard](${manage_url}/#/apis/management/authorized-applications).
+You can do this either by [using our API](/api/management/v2#!/Client_Grants/delete_client_grants_by_id), or manually [deauthorize the API application using the dashboard](${manage_url}/#/apis/management/authorized-applications).

 __My Client Secret was compromised!
 What should I do?__</br>
 You need to change the secret immediately.
 Go to your [Application's Settings](${manage_url}/#/applications/${account.clientId}/settings) and click the __Rotate__ icon <i class="notification-icon icon-budicon-171"></i>, or use the [Rotate a client secret](/api/management/v2#!/Clients/post_rotate_secret) endpoint.
 Note that previously issued tokens will continue to be valid until their expiration time.